Bhadun: Location

 The village, situated in Pubail, Gazipur District, is located 21 km from Dhaka, the capital of Bangladesh, and 7 km from Gazipur.

 History

 The village became known after the filming of director Amjad Hossain's drama series Agun Laga Sandhya, an Ekushey Television original programme, in this village.
 In the 1990s, one had to go far from Dhaka to film village scenes for television and film.
 In 1997, Hossain started scouting for a new village for the drama series.
-He found a suitable house for shooting in the village of Bhadun.
+He found a suitable house for shooting in Bhadun.
 The owner of the house was initially reluctant but Hossain eventually convinced him to allow shooting there.
 Hossain had an acquaintance in the village and converted his house into a shooting house; then Salahuddin Lavlu filmed several of his TV series in this village, including Sakin Sarisuri.
 Thus, the village became popular for shooting drama series.

 Filming activity in the village was stopped for seven months due to the COVID-19 epidemic in 2020 before the government allowed its resumption.